ValidVibe/base-/README.md

 ## 🥩 Staking on Base
 Users stake tokens to earn protocol rewards.
 Staking contracts use time-weighted reward accounting to ensure fair distribution.
 Low Base fees make frequent claiming and compounding economically viable for all users.

+## 🎁 Rewards
+Rewards are distributed per block and claimable at any time.
+The reward rate is adjustable by governance within defined bounds.
+Emissions are tracked on-chain and verifiable on Basescan.